dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 outside your control in adversarial signals analysis requires: illogical behavior, non-deterministic behavior, irrational thought.

-It is only by compelling your adversary to rationalize your irrationally-motivated behavior that you can compel them to expose their decision-making processes & structures of incentivization.
+It is by compelling your adversary to rationalize your irrationally-motivated behavior that you can compel them to expose their decision-making processes & structures of incentivization.
+To this end, engaging in somewhat irrational behavior beats purely rational processes.
 If you only engage in simplistic deterministic behavior patterns, you will be exposed -- but also, you will not compel your adversary to expose themselves.

 <a name="the-soul-your-problem-is-the-word" />